Disappearance of Natalee Holloway: Investigation criticism

-Following the airing of the De Vries programme on Dutch television, Twitty adhered to the position that the tapes represented the way events transpired and told the New York Post that she believed her daughter might still be alive if Van der Sloot had called for help.
-She contended that Van der Sloot had dumped Holloway's body, possibly alive, into the Caribbean ocean.
-Twitty also alleged that the person Van der Sloot supposedly called that evening was his father, Paulus, who, according to Twitty, "orchestrated what to do next".
+Following the airing of the De Vries programme on Dutch television, Twitty adhered to the position that the tapes represented the way events transpired and told the New York Post that she believed her daughter might still be alive if van der Sloot had called for help.
+She contended that van der Sloot had dumped Holloway's body, possibly alive, into the Caribbean sea.
+Twitty also alleged that the person van der Sloot supposedly called that evening was his father, Paulus, who, according to Twitty, "orchestrated what to do next".
 Holloway's parents alleged that Van der Sloot was receiving "special legal favors".
 After the court decision not to rearrest Van der Sloot was affirmed, Twitty stated, "I think that what I do take comfort in, his life is a living hell," later adding, "I'd be good with a Midnight Express prison anywhere for Joran."

 In response to her daughter's disappearance, Twitty founded the International Safe Travels Foundation, a non-profit organization designed "to inform and educate the public to help them travel more safely as they travel internationally."
 In May 2010, she announced that the Natalee Holloway Resource Center would open at the National Museum of Crime & Punishment.
 Located in Washington, D.C., the center opened on June 8 to aid families of missing people.